kelervcav/spartan-agnes-node/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## License
 The Agnes Node is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+See `LICENSE.md` for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>